ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 Avoid adding entries that have multiple meanings.
 For example, in a domain about auto racing, it makes sense to include the term *bank*, which refers to a road feature, only if financial institutions are not frequently discussed in the text also.
 If both senses of the word occur often in the source documents, then it is best to leave it out of both types of dictionaries: the dictionary that is associated with road features, and the dictionary that is associated with financial institutions.

-You can create dictionaries in {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} by manually adding individual entries. {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} also supports the ability to upload several types of dictionary files.
+You can create dictionaries in {{site.data.keyword.knowledgestudioshort}} by manually adding individual entries. {{site.data.keyword.knowledgestudioshort}} also supports the ability to upload several types of dictionary files.

 ### How are dictionaries used?